Unguided Snorkeling Tour, Kota Kinabalu, Sabah

 We recommend you do not take valuables onto the island during your snorkeling sessions (there are no secure storage facilities on the islands).

-A PADI Liability Release Form must be signed and understood by the participant before the tour commences.
+A Liability Release Form must be signed and understood by the participant before the tour commences.

 4 reviews for Unguided Snorkeling Tour, Kota Kinabalu, Sabah